-Not only that, but aromatic wines are having their time.
+Aromatic wines are having their time.
 Unsure what exactly makes an aromatic wine?
 Vague when it comes to vermouth?
-BarChick headed to Piedmont with Cocchi so we could swat up; you’re about to become an expert.
+You’re about to become an expert.

 We all love a pre-dinner drink.
-Negroni before heading for dinner?
-G&T precursing supper?
+Negroni before dinner?
+G&T ahead of supper?
 Hell yes.

-The Italians have made an art-form of imbibing before they eat.
-Welcome to aperitivo hour - your new favourite time of day.
-The word aperitivo actually means to ‘open your stomach’.
-It’s the boozy equivalent of stretching before a marathon.
-This is BarChick's kinda warm up.
-The philosophy of aperitivo makes a lot of sense.
-Take some time with friends.
+The Italians have made an art form of imbibing before they eat.
+Welcome to aperitivo hour, your new favourite time of day.
+The word aperitivo actually means to "open your stomach".
+It’s the boozy equivalent of stretching before a marathon - that's BarChick's kinda warm up.
+The philosophy of aperitivo makes a lot of sense: Take some time with friends.
 Chill.
 There’s no rush, right?
-Anticipation is all part of pleasure, and so setting yourself up to eat with a damn good drink is the kind of ethos we agree with.
+Anticipation is all part of the pleasure, and so setting yourself up to eat with a damn good drink is the kind of ethos we agree with.

 Gin, you’re on the bench.
 Vermouth: step up.
 The general ABV is between 16-18%, compared to the gangster 37.5% of gin.
 No wonder this is a slow session sip (and why you’ll get tanked on a couple of G&Ts pre food).
 Vermouth and tonic is actually much smoother, with a ton of botanicals lighting up your palate like an explosion in a firework factory on Chinese New Year.

 Vermouth is a type of aromatised wine.
 It starts life as grapes, and this is the neutral base (at least 75% of the finished product needs to legally be wine).
 But then a few things happen to mark it as vermouth.
 For one thing, sugar gets added.
 Then it gets a shed load of botanicals - things like coriander, cinchona bark, marjoram, juniper… you get the idea.
 But the essential thing it needs to have is wormwood.
-Vermouth without wormwood is like an 80s revival night without Lycra - as in, it’s not happening.
+Vermouth without wormwood is like an '80s revival night without Lycra - as in, it’s not happening.
 So it’s a vermouth when it’s flavoured with Artemisia absinthium.
-Yep, absinthe is the green potion in Moulin Rouge that they all get off their rocks to.
-No, vermouth will not make you hallucinate and see a fairy-Kylie spinning around.
-So basically, with vermouth it’s all about your ABC - Absinthe Being Crucial.
+(Yep, it's the same stuff that's in absinthe, the green potion that they all get off their rocks to in Moulin Rouge.
+No, vermouth will not make you hallucinate and see a fairy-Kylie spinning around.)

 Cocchi has been producing wine-based aperitifs since 1891.
 Previously a pastry chef, Giulio Cocchi realised that booze was better than buttery-based delicacies, and hot-footed it to the small but lively town of Asti.
 Some savvy business choices and a handy marriage to the daughter of the guy who owned the local bars followed.
 Bar Cocchi is still one of the most popular places in the town to grab a drink - if you’re in the area, it’s a must visit.

-So what are Cocchi producing?
+So what's Cocchi producing?
 Keep your eyes peeled for the following:

 Not to be mistaken for the cocktail.
 Or vermouth.
 This is neither.
 It’s aromatised wine.
-WHY IS THIS?!
+Why?
 We’ll tell you.
-By law, it must first contain gentianella - little blue flowers that grow on alps.
+By law, it must first contain gentianella - little blue flowers that grow in the Alps.
 It does contain wormwood, but this is secondary.
-The name comes from the Italian 'Amer' meaning bitter, rather than any reference to 'America’.
+The name comes from the French "amer" meaning bitter, rather than any reference to America.
 That’s your language lesson for the day.
 The wine used is Moscato d’Asti wine, and it also contains cinchona.
 You might know this as quinine - that stuff that has anti-malarial properties and helped stop people snuffing it when a pesky mozzie bit them.
 You’ll find Cocchi Americano used in the Vesper Martini (another Bond reference) and the Corpse Reviver #2, plus drinks like the Spritz mentioned above.

-This is one of the most famous drinks that Cocchi produces, and is to chocolate what JK Rowling is to Twitter I.e: THE PERFECT PAIRING.
-This isn’t vermouth either.
-It’s another aromatised wine.
-And the wine used must be Barolo DOCG aka. the big daddy of Italian wines.
-Then that quinine bark is one of the principal flavourings, along with rhubarb, gentian root, cardamom and clove.
+This is one of the most famous drinks that Cocchi produces, and it's bangin' with chocolate.
+This isn’t vermouth either - it’s another aromatised wine.
+And the wine used must be Barolo DOCG, AKA the big daddy of Italian wines.
+Quinine bark is one of the principal flavourings, along with rhubarb, gentian root, cardamom and clove.
 Head’s up - it’s perfecto as an after-dinner drink.
 Sorry port, this is our new Christmas must-have.

 Venetian cicchetti, authentic decor, and awesome cocktails make Polpo one of our favourite spots for a tipple and a nibble.
-Check their current promotions - they’ll often have Aperitivo Time where you can get great deals and even free small plates.
 The deep-fried, anchovy-stuffed olives are a game-changer.

-The place in London to get your Negroni fix - there are 5 on offer, varying in style and strength.
+The place in London to get your Negroni fix - there are five on offer, varying in style and strength.
 Don't leave without checking the arty labels on those pre-bottled cocktails.
-Go for the Marsala Martini for something a little different, or maybe the Termini Spritz paired with Prosciutto Crudo di Parma.
 The interior will make you feel like you’ve stepped into an Italian railway cafe, which is exactly what this boozy bolt-hole is named after.
 Trust, this is a good thing.